 If you have limited resources and finite costs you want to cover with the policy, term life insurance may offer affordable peace of mind.

-If you think that you can invest your money better than an insurance company can, that would be another reason to go with term.
-As we mentioned, you don’t have to be a financial wizard—it could be as easy as investing in an index fund, and forgetting about it for three decades.
+If you think that you can grow your money better than an insurance company can, then one option is to buy an affordable term policy and use the cash you save to invest.
+As we mentioned, you don’t have to be a financial wizard—it could be as easy as putting money in an index fund, and forgetting about it for three decades.

 Some financial gurus have a mantra, in fact: ‘Buy term, and invest the difference.’
 We’re a little biased, but we couldn’t agree more.